Alerts & Notifications

 Using Templates

-- Go to Monitoring > Alert Rules
+- Go to Monitoring > Alerting and open the Alert Rules tab

 - Click Create Rule